Lithium Ion Battery Includes:

-Lithium ion batteries are rechargeable batteries and cells that provide improved levels of capacity combined with reliable operation when compared to other forms of cell and battery technology including Nickel Cadmium, Ni-Cd and Nickel Metal Hydride, NiMH.
+Lithium ion batteries are rechargeable batteries and cells that provide improved levels of capacity combined with reliable operation when compared to other forms of rechargeable battery and cell such as Nickel Cadmium, Ni-Cd and Nickel Metal Hydride, NiMH.

-With the increasing reliance on mobile and portable power, the use of Li-ion technology is set to increase still further.
+With the increasing reliance on mobile and portable power, the use of Li-ion battery technology is set to increase still further.

 Growth & development of Li-Ion batteries

 Lithium battery technology has taken many years to develop.
 It offers distinct advantages over other older rechargeable battery technologies such as nickel cadmium and nickel metal hydride.
 Despite the advantages of lithium ion it has taken years to perfect and enable it to reach a maturity level where it could be widely used.
 Now it is used in many areas and its use has enabled may technologies such as mobile phones, laptops and other items of everyday use to move forwards.

 The idea for lithium ion battery technology was first proposed in the 1970s by M Whittingham who used titanium sulphide for the cathode and lithium metal for the anode.
 Although the cell produced power, it could be unstable as lithium whiskers from the anode grew into the electrolyte and eventually touched the cathode.

 Work was undertaken at the University of Pennsylvania to enable a graphite electrode to be used with lithium ions in the electrode.
 This was a major advance, although it was not take up immediately by other advances in lithium ion technology.

 However other techniques associated with charging needed to be solved before a viable cell could be made.
 In 1979 J Goodenough demonstrated a rechargeable lithium ion cell using Lithium Cobalt Oxide for the positive electrode and lithium as the negative one.